EkBass/BazzBasic/docs/manual/introduction-to-variables-and-constants.md

 Variable declaration, initialization and processing are handled slightly differently in different languages.

 In early BASIC interpreters, there was no need to declare them at all.
-Modern style, however, prefers that they be declared already for the sake of clarity of the program, but also to find possible typos, etc.
+Modern style, however, prefers that they be declared for the sake of clarity of the program, but also to find possible typos, etc.

 ## How do I declare it?